Replacing Capacitors in Old Radios and TVs

 No matter how you install the new capacitors, use spaghetti tubing or

-other insulation as needed, to make sure there is no chance of short circuits.
+other insulation as needed, to prevent short circuits.

-The hot ends of these capacitors carry the highest voltage in the entire chassis.
+The hot ends of these capacitors carry comparitively high voltage;

-You will be sorry if one of them slips loose and fries something else.
+you will be sorry if one of them slips loose and fries other parts.

 While you are replacing electrolytics, it is